FirelyTeam/firely-docs-forge/OldReleaseNotes.rst

   - The HL7 FHIR Implementation Guide repository on Github at https://github.com/FHIR/ig-registry

 * Font sizing in dialog windows
-  Font sizing keyboard shortcuts (Ctrl +, Ctrl -, Ctrl 0) are now also effective in dialog windows.
+  Font sizing keyboard shortcuts (Ctrl +, Ctrl -, Ctrl+0) are now also effective in dialog windows.
   In previous releases, font sizing keyboard shortcuts would only be effective in the main window.

 * Improved user interface implementation logic